Blocked Tear Ducts

 Treatment depends on the condition which is blurring the child’s eye or causing a misalignment, but usually involves patching therapy.
 An eye patch is used to cover the normal seeing eye in order to force the weaker eye to be used.
 With time, and if initiated early enough, this can strengthen the eye and improve vision.

-Dr. Dorfman and Dr. Cardone have years of experience in working with children and treating pediatric eye disorders.
+Dr. Dorfman, Dr. Cardone, and Dr. Adams have years of experience in working with children and treating pediatric eye disorders.
 If you suspect that your child has a visual problem or you have a family history of childhood eye disease please contact our office or your pediatrician for an evaluation.

 What Is Patching?